 Approach to Recovery Children's Services has maintained a high level of provision during provision.
 We will maintain the current levels of reviews and visiting virtually and increase the face to face in a phased approach continued to make improvements despite the restrictions of the current situation and have successfully achieved the Escalation adjusting our improvement plan as part of the next phase of our transformation journey.
-This will reflect the positive learning and changes we have made in the way we work alongside schools, health and the voluntary sector to deliver statutory support for will be crucial to ensuring that we reduce the need for families to escalate to statutory interventions and create additional demand
+This will reflect the positive learning and changes we have made in the way we work alongside schools, health and the voluntary sector to deliver statutory support for as the lockdown is gradually lifted.